alexji/alexji.github.io/index.md

 * The Kavli Institute for Cosmological Physics has a new prize fellowship in observational astrophysics: [Brinson Fellowship](https://jobregister.aas.org/ad/c72d4595)

-* Graduate students applying to University of Chicago in 2021 interested in near-field cosmology or stellar spectroscopy should contact me.
+* Graduate students applying to [University of Chicago Astronomy & Astrophysics](https://astrophysics.uchicago.edu/academics/graduate-programs/) in 2021 interested in near-field cosmology or stellar spectroscopy should contact me.
+Advice on how to apply is [at this link](https://astrophysics.uchicago.edu/academics/graduate-programs/how-to-apply/).
 The GRE is not accepted this application cycle.
 Fee waivers are [available](https://www.btaa.org/resources-for/students/freeapp/introduction).

 ![Alex Ji](/img/alexji2.jpg)